A scientist, writer, audiophile, and smartphone addict, Will Apse loves writing articles on a variety of subjects.

 This page offers an excellent history of some of the thinking and events that led up to the persecution of 'witches.'

 Estimates of the number of women tortured and killed range from sixty thousand to nine million.
 Scholars are still arguing about what caused the outbreak of this form of terror, but it was widely associated with social upheaval.

 In England, witch hunts were at their peak during the English Civil War and almost ceased when central authority was restored.

-How Free were Medieval Women?
+How Free Were Medieval Women?

 The dominant force regulating marriage and personal behavior in the Middle Ages was the Catholic Church -- an institution that has always been dominated by men.
-Then, as now, it took a strong interest in anything that related to the production of children.
+Then, same as now, it took a strong interest in anything relating to the production of children.
 It was also very concerned with keeping strong passions from tearing communities apart.
 Both families and communities needed to be united to prosper, given the many perils of the period.

 Mostly, the Church (and respectable society in general), tried to instill respect for the sanctity of marriage but the Church also set the stage for the careful control of women.

 A woman was often under the formal and legal direction of men for their entire lives -- first by fathers and after a woman had been 'given away' at the altar, and had made her vows of obedience, by the husband.
 Women who were mistreated could not testify against their husbands in court, on any issue, in the UK until the Criminal Evidence Act of 1898.

 Of course, the realities of family life could easily mean that a woman with a strong personality and superior intelligence could rule the roost.
 Many women were the power behind the throne in noble families too.